lldelisle/Hi-C_reanalysis_Bonev_2017/README.md

 Hi-C reanalysis of some datasets from Bonev et al. 2017
 =======================================================

-This repository describes how data available on GEO GSEXXXXXXX were generated and how people can generate heatmap for the region they want.
+This repository describes how data available on GEO GSE161259 were generated and how people can generate heatmap for the region they want.

 Table of content
 ----------------